OfficeDev/office-js-docs-pr/docs/word/search-option-guidance.md

 ---
 title: Use search options to find text in your Word add-in
-description: 'Learn to use search options in your Word add-in' ms.date: 02/24/2022 ms.localizationpriority: medium
+description: Learn to use search options in your Word add-in. ms.date: 02/24/2022 ms.localizationpriority: medium
 ---